 Minimise the time of implant opening, reposition and replacement of implant

 Change surgical gloves prior to handling the implant.
 Use clean or new instruments that were not used in the pocket dissection

-Avoid using a drainage tune, where possible
+Avoid using a drainage tube, where possible

 Use a layered closure